Pakistan at the 2002 Commonwealth Games

-Pakistan competed in Manchester for their ninth Commonwealth Games.
-It sent mixed teams in Athletics, Badminton, Squash and Table Tennis.
-All male teams in Boxing, Cycling, Hockey, Judo, Shooting, Weightlifting and Wrestling, and an all female team in Swimming.
+Pakistan competed in Manchester for their ninth Commonwealth Games despite being suspended from the Commonwealth three years earlier.
+It sent mixed teams in athletics, badminton, squash and table tennis.
+All male teams in boxing, cycling, hockey, judo, shooting, weightlifting and wrestling, and an all female team in swimming.
 In total it sent 46 males and five females.

 It won its only gold in Boxing, three silvers in Weightlifting and bronze medals in Hockey, Shooting and Wrestling.
 Finishing 19th overall in the medals table.